charliemcx5/charliemcx5/README.md

 Welcome to my GitHub profile!
 I'm passionate about all things technology, design, and innovation.

-## What I'm Up To

-📚 Currently studying and expanding my knowledge in algorithms, data structures, and web technologies.
-🚀 Developing stunning and user-friendly websites through my agency, WebNow.
-💡 Exploring new ways to merge design aesthetics with cutting-edge technology.

-## My Toolset

-🎨 Figma - Where I prototype intuitive user experiences and design custom UI.
-🔧 React, Python, CSS - Combining data and beautiful designs
-🚀 GitHub - Keeping track of my coding journey.

 ## Connect with Me
 Feel free to reach out if you have any project ideas or any questions!